Nagpur Junction railway station: Development

-In 2008, Nagpur railway station was among 22 stations in India that were recommended to be upgraded to meet international standards.
+In 2008, Nagpur Junction was among 22 stations in India that were recommended to be upgraded to meet international standards.
 Priority areas were identified: security, safety, and cleanliness.
 Work was to be undertaken via public–private partnerships and the Central Railway.

 Salwa–Butibori Chord Line

 There is detention to freight trains due to conflict and priority to Mail, Express and Passenger trains.
 While line capacity is being augmented on the corridors leading to Nagpur by construction of a 3rd line, it is not found feasible, to lay independent lines for passing through traffic in the Nagpur area, because of space constraint.

 This will decongest Nagpur, Ajni, Kalamna, and Itwari Railway Line Yards, thus facilitating the running of EMUs in and around Nagpur and reducing the detention of trains.

 Nagpur Station Redevelopment

 Indian Railway's Nagpur Railway station will soon have modernized makeover with massive renovation.
 Heritage Conservation Committee has approved the redevelopment plan of Nagpur Railway station, to be conducted by the Indian Railway Stations Development Corporation Limited (IRSDC).
 The proposal was considered by the Heritage Conservation Committee, composed of eminent engineers, architects and environmentalists and the following strategy were planned: